stfc/docker-and-gh-actions-for-ml/docs/next-steps.md

 ![well done](/images/well-done.webp){: style="height: 200px; float: right;"}

-You've successfully completed this workshop as part of HNCDI Explain's Supercharge Your Cloud Development Workflow - _good job!_
+You've successfully completed this workshop as part of HNCDI Explain's Fundamentals of Cloud Computing - _good job!_

 If you want to use any of the code from this tutorial, it's all under an MIT licence so feel free.